The Shoppes at River Crossing: Current state (2020-present)

 In 2020, Pier 1 Imports would close their doors.
 Spirit Halloween temporarily opened in the former Pier 1 later that year.
 Throughout the early 2020s, several stores would leave The Shoppes at River Crossing, including Portrait Innovations, Justice, Yankee Candle, New York & Company, Lids, Jos.
 A Bank, and others.
 Later on, pOpshelf would open in the former Pier 1.
 Other stores would open in recent years, including Sephora, Windsor, and Zumiez.
 In 2025, it was announced that the Jo-Ann Fabrics would close.
 The store closed in May of 2025.
 Torrid would also leave around this time.
 In October 2025, Spencer's would open in the vacant Justice store, and Super Chix would open in the vacant Buca di Beppo/Zoes Kitchen.
+A children's play area called GiggleTown opened in the vacant Charming Charlie in 2025.
+In 2026, Francesca's announced their bankruptcy, which led to the closure of their location at The Shoppes at River Crossing.